In Celebration of the Common Riffraff

 Maybe I had looked sketchy, rolling up to the owner’s house in my vintage Prius with the sea turtle stickers.
 I had brought my long-time partner, with his ponytail and quirky fashion sense.
 Perhaps he seemed scary to the owner?
 She had no way of knowing that Mickey is a top five Hall of Fame online reviewer.
 My Dad was named to a half-dozen athletic Hall of Fame rosters.

 He was cremated, his ashes laid to rest beside my brother.
 His was a long journey – 92 years.
 I wish the owners of the world could see how we are all like that skinny boy with bare feet, eating only what he could grow.
 We are all on the outside, looking in – full of dreams, despair, or some combination.
 All of us mortal.
 All of us riffraff.

 Ginger Pinholster’s first novel, City in a Forest, focuses on a fictional Atlanta wilderness threatened by eminent-domain seizure.
 It won a gold award in the 2020 Florida Writers Association Royal Palm Literary Awards competition.
-Her next novel, Seeing Gethin, awaits its fate.
+Her next novel, Snakes of St. Augustine, will be released in September 2023 by Regal House Publishing.
 A graduate of the Queens University of Charlotte M.F.A. program, her essays and short stories have appeared in the Eckerd Review, Northern Virginia Review, Atticus Review, and elsewhere.
 She works as a writer for a university in Daytona Beach, Florida and she serves on the Volusia-Flagler Turtle Patrol.